jeffhandley/github-ml-labeler/README.md

 ## Downloader

-Download issue and pull request data from GitHub, creating tab-separated (.tsv) data files to be consumed by the Modeler.
+Download issue and pull request data from GitHub, creating tab-separated (.tsv) data files to be consumed by the Trainer.

-## Modeler
+## Trainer

 Load the tab-separated issue and pull request data that has already been downloaded, and train an ML.NET model over the data to prepare for making label predictions.